Music

 Music lessons don’t just offer pupils the chance to learn an instrument and associated musical skills, they also open up a world of possibility in group music-making and the social skills this simultaneously fosters, as well as allowing pupils to develop a real love of music, as well as all the transferable skills that learning an instrument can offer.

-Our instrumental teaching service is a well-established part of the Music department and we have over 100 students learning, from beginners to advanced players.
+Our instrumental teaching service is a well-established part of the Music department and we nearly 100 students learning, from beginners to advanced players.
 Pupils can opt to pay for instrumental lessons and enjoy 30-minute one-to-one tuition with our team of highly qualified instrumental tutors.
 Lessons are on a weekly basis during the school day, with the timetable rotated so students do not miss the same curriculum lesson each week.
 Students can liaise with their tutor to ensure their weekly lesson time is suitable for them.

 Virtually all instruments are offered: piano, voice, flute, clarinet, saxophone, violin, viola, cello, guitar, bass guitar, drums, percussion and all brass.